 - Description: UnLynx is a library for simulating a privacy-preserving data sharing tool and is an implementation of our paper of the same name [paper].
 It offers a series of independent protocols that when combined offer a verifiably-secure and safe way to share sensitive data (e.g., medical data).
-UnLynx is developed by lca1 (Laboratory for Communications and Applications in EPFL) in collaboration with DeDis (Laboratory for Decentralized and Distributed Systems).
+UnLynx is developed by LDS (Laboratory for Data Security in EPFL) in collaboration with DeDis (Laboratory for Decentralized and Distributed Systems).

 - Code repository: https://github.com/lca1/unlynx